sftpplus/sftpplus-docs/chevah/server/static/documentation/operation/ftp.rst

     enable_password_authentication = Yes

-Password based authentication
+Password-based authentication
 -----------------------------

-Password based authentication is the most common authentication method used with FTP and FTPS.
+Password-based authentication is the most common authentication method used with FTP and FTPS.

 To enable/disable it use the `enable_password_authentication` configuration